DipeshChouhan/CNes/README.md

 **Some nrom games can be played with minimum background rendering glitches** **Contains a mos 6502 assembler which is written in golang**

 Emulator is tested on pop os.
 SDL2 must be installed.
-Sound is not emulated yet
+Sound is not emulated yet.
 **Input** - D, F, Arrow Keys and Enter (start) and Space(select).
 **Screenshots of emulator running some games**